oVirt/ovirt-site/source/release/4.4.7/index.md

 #### oVirt Engine

+ - [BZ 1901011](https://bugzilla.redhat.com/1901011) **[RFE] Remove Foreman integration from engine**

+   Foreman integration, which allow to provision bare metal hosts from webadmin using Foreman and afterwards being added to engine, hasn't been properly maintained for quite some time due to resource limitation and as there was no significant feedback from users about this feature, it was deprecated in oVirt 4.4.6 and now removed completely in oVirt 4.4.7.

+Similar functionality to provision bare metal host can be achieved using Foreman directly and after that just add already provisioned host using webadmin or RESTAPI.

  - [BZ 1804774](https://bugzilla.redhat.com/1804774) **Simplify the process to add a msg on the RHVM Admin Portal Login**

    Adding a message to the welcome page is straight forward using a custom branding only containing a preamble section.
 An example of a preamble branding is https://bugzilla.redhat.com/attachment.cgi?id=1783329.